-On March 1, 2022, Yellowstone National Park commemorated 150 years as the world’s first national park.
+In 2022, Yellowstone National Park commemorated 150 years as the world’s first national park.
 Yellowstone Forever and the National Park Service recognize that prior to being established as a national park, Yellowstone was the home of—and is still culturally significant to—many Tribal Nations.
-Currently, 27 Tribes are recognized as having cultural association with the park.

 Tribal Heritage Center Schedule

 Below find a full list of 2023 presenters, including each presenter’s Tribal affiliation and art form.

 5/17-5/21 Iva Moss | Northern Arapaho | Land education-soil watercolor painting with Guest Presenter Adrienne Vetter (20-21)

 5/17-5/21 Mike Redman | Northern Arapaho

 5/20-5/21 Colleen Friday | Northern Arapaho